skip to main content

 Q: What can I talk with my counselor about?

 A: You are free to talk about any issues that may be troubling or confusing to you, including concerns about your relationship with a partner, relative or child.
 Sometimes you may know quite clearly “what’s bothering you,” and your counselor will help you develop new strategies for dealing with these problems.
-At other times you may have general feelings of being “anxious,” “depressed,” or “unmotivated.”
-Your counselor can help you begin to clarify these feelings by asking questions and offering feedback about what he/she is hearing or observing.

-The people we work with discuss a variety of topics, including relationship issues, stress, depression, anxiety, loneliness, sexuality, eating issues, perfectionism, academic concerns, discrimination, and transition difficulties.
+Counselors and Clients discuss a variety of topics, including relationship issues, stress, depression, anxiety, loneliness, sexuality, eating issues, perfectionism, academic concerns, discrimination, and transition difficulties.

-A: Visits to the University Counseling Center are strictly confidential.
-The UCC adheres to the legal limits of confidentiality and the ethical codes of the American Psychological Association and the American Counseling Association.
 Confidentiality applies to your sessions, your records, appointments, and progress in counseling.
 No record of counseling is contained in any academic, educational or personnel file.
 No information written or oral will be released to other persons without the client’s written permission.
-By law limitations of confidentiality include when there is risk of imminent harm to the student or others.

 Q: Will anyone else have access to information about me?